Waziup/waziup.io-old/content/tutorials/usecases/weather/_index.md

 Assembly
 -------------
 Follow the next steps to build the LoRa Weather Station.
 In the initial steps is necessary to solder some components.
-To help in the solder task can be consulted this [guide](https://learn.adafruit.com/adafruit-guide-excellent-soldering).
+To help in the solder task can be consulted this <a href="https://learn.adafruit.com/adafruit-guide-excellent-soldering" target="_blank">guide</a>.

 ####  1) Adafruit Feather M0